UCSC-CSE299A/ot-receive/README.md

 Note that the `Packet Number` may vary depending on when you have created the UDP socket.

+Furthermore, the built-in LED will flash whenever a packet is received.

 ## Enabling Automatic Start

 The `UART` port should be used in order to enable automatic start of recieving UDP packets without turning on the serial monitor.
 The `USB-Serial` can be used, but there is no guarantee that it may work without use of the serial monitor.